mad-day/lz4/README.md

 The goal of this fork is, to retain the Low level interface exposed by the `revert-8-master` version of `github.com/pierrec/lz4` in order to allow the implementation of efficient delta-compression techniques.

+### Additional code.

+The package contains two further functions, namely `SplitCompressedBlock` and `MergeCompressedBlock`, which split a compressed block into literal and non-literal data.
+The code is derived from the function `UncompressBlock`.